 Use caution when eating an infused product, as it’s easy to overindulge and accidentally over dose yourself.
 Treat edibles as you would any other drug; don’t consume them on an empty stomach or in conjunction with alcohol.

 If you’re looking to control your cannabis dosage a little more, tinctures offer fast-acting results without the harmful side-effects of smoking.
 Tinctures are liquid cannabis extracts that can be directly consumed by placing a few drops under your tongue.
 The cannabinoids are then quickly absorbed by the body rather than slowly digested, providing a fast onset of effects.

 Tinctures offer the versatility of consumption in that drops can be added to any food or beverage.
-But if ingested in this manner, results aren’t as immediate since the liver needs time to process it, just like with any other edible.
+But, if ingested in this manner, results aren’t as immediate since the liver needs time to process it, just like with any other edible.

-Tinctures are also quite portable as the liquid is generally packaged in small bottles with dropper tops.
+Tinctures are also quite portable, as the liquid is generally packaged in small bottles with dropper tops.
 A typical dose ranges from about 2-3 drops to no more than 2 full droppers.

 By applying these lotions, balms, sprays, and ointments, topicals are another safe and effective way to administer your marijuana.
-But while they are the best option localized relief, topicals will not provide cerebral stimulation or psychoactive reactions.
+But while they are the best option for localized relief, topicals will not provide cerebral stimulation or psychoactive reactions.

 Topicals are made from cannabis extracts and oils that have been decarboxylated to active cannabinoids.
 They can be directly applied to and quickly absorbed by your skin.
-This makes it a perfect treatment options for joint pain, swelling, muscle soreness, and even sunburns.
+This makes it a perfect treatment option for joint pain, swelling, muscle soreness, and even sunburns.

 Regardless of the delivery method you choose, remember to start low and go slow.
 Begin with a low dose of cannabis.
 Establish the potency of your product then be patient and allow time for the drugs to take effect.
 If more dosing is required, supplement as needed.